tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 ## Mpvacious setup

+> More information on Mpvacious is provided on subsequent pages.

 [Mpvacious](https://github.com/Ajatt-Tools/mpvacious) can work with GoldenDict.
 If you append `autoclip_command=goldendict` to the config file, mpvacious will send every subtitle line directly to GoldenDict